SHOWING 1 - 1 OF 1 RESULTS

 No quarantine is necessary to bring most types of animals into Arizona.
 Visit this site, https://agriculture.az.gov/animals/state-veterinarians-office/animal-importation-requirements or call 602-542-4373 for more details.

-Pets are allowed in only 6 of the temporary lodging units on base.
-If a pet friendly unit is not available you will have to use one of the local kennels.
-Before you move pets insure they have all required vaccinations or they won't be able to stay in local area kennels.
+Pets are allowed in a few of the temporary lodging units on base.
+If a pet friendly unit is not available, you will have to use one of the local kennels.
+Before you move with pets, you must ensure they have all required vaccinations or they won't be able to stay in local area kennels or in base housing.
 Many kennels will not accept your animal without vaccination records.
-Average daily rates for boarding cats and dogs range between $6 and $20, depending on the size of the animal.
-Some kennels do board exotic animals and birds.
-Most require a health certificate especially for birds that was issued within the past thirty days.
-There are no boarding kennels on base.
-Call ahead for rates and ask about any additional fees.
+Dogs normally require rabies, distemper/parvo and Bordetella; cats require rabies and FVRCP (a respiratory combo vaccine).
+Average daily rates for boarding cats and dogs range between $30-$80, depending on the size and type of the animal.
+Some kennels do board exotic animals and birds; make sure to call ahead for availability, rates and to ask about any additional fees.
+NOTE: There are no boarding kennels on base.

-Learn about the rules and requirements for importing animals into the state of Arizona at https://agriculture.az.gov/animals/state-veterinarians-office/animal-importation-requirements or 602-542-4373.
+Learn about the rules and requirements for importing animals into the state of Arizona at https://agriculture.az.gov/animals/state-veterinarians-office/animal-species-specific-information/cats-dogs or by calling 602-542-4373.

-The Luke VTF is staffed by U.S. Army and civilian personnel and provides wellness and preventive medical care for pets.
-The clinic is located in Building 1146 near the Block House.
+The Luke AFB Veterinary Treatment Facility (VTF) is staffed by U.S. Army and civilian personnel who provide wellness visits and basic sick care for pets.
+The clinic is located on base at 13725 Lightning, Bldg 1146, Glendale, AZ 85307 and can be reached at 623-856-6354.

-The veterinary clinic provides vaccinations, laboratory testing (heartworm disease, intestinal parasites, feline leukemia/FIV, and general screening), health certificates for domestic and international travel, and general sick call for companion animals.
+The clinic provides vaccinations, laboratory testing (heartworm disease, intestinal parasites, FeLV/FIV, bloodwork and urinalysis), health certificates for domestic and international travel and general sick calls for companion animals.
 Please note that pets that are used or planned to be used for commercial breeding purposes are not allowed services at the VTF in accordance with Army Regulation 40-905 (AFI 48-131).

-The Luke VTF does not currently have the facility or staff to provide hospitalization, intensive veterinary care, or emergency services.
-The VTF also does not perform surgical procedures at this time, but personnel can provide you with a list of low cost spay and neuter clinics in the area as well as information regarding local veterinary facilities and pet-related services.
+They currently do not have the facility or staff to provide hospitalization, intensive veterinary care, or emergency services.
+The clinic also does not perform surgical procedures or dentals at this time, but personnel can provide you with a list of clinics in the area that perform surgery as well as information regarding local veterinary facilities that can perform more advanced diagnostics.

-If you live on base, you are required to register your pets with the VTF within ten working days of your arrival.
-The VTF will maintain your pet's medical records at the clinic.
-The VTF can provide all required vaccinations at a nominal charge, including rabies and recommended immunizations for dogs, cats and ferrets.
-The clinic also offers microchip implantation, which is a permanent identification system that is widely used throughout the world, and is required for all overseas travel.
+If you live on base, you are required to register your pets with the clinic within ten working days of your arrival.
+You can register by calling the clinic or stopping by to fill out the registration form.
+You will need to provide a copy of your pet's vaccine history and any relevant medical history.
+The clinic will maintain your pet's medical records and can provide all required vaccinations at a nominal charge, including rabies and other recommended immunizations for dogs, cats and ferrets.
+The clinic also offers microchip implants, which is a permanent identification system that is widely used throughout the world and is required for all international and some domestic travel.

-The veterinary clinic is open Monday through Thursday from 8 a.m. to 12 p.m. and 1 to 4 p.m.
-The VTF is closed on Fridays, weekends, and all federal holidays.
-Pets are seen on an appointment basis.
-To make an appointment, or for additional information, visit the clinic or call 623-856-6354.
+The veterinary clinic is open Monday through Thursday from 8 a.m. - 4 p.m. with a lunch break from noon - 1 p.m.
+They are open on occasional Fridays, depending on staffing availability.
+The VTF is closed on weekends and all federal holidays.
+Pets are seen on an appointment basis only and cannot see walk-in or emergency presentations.
+To make an appointment, or for additional information, please call 623-856-6354 or stop by the clinic.

-On pets allowed in the dorms are limited to fish and hamsters.
+Only pets allowed in the dorms are limited to fish.
+Dorm manager phone number 623-856-7841